rmwferguson/markdown-cv/index.md

 __British Aerosol Society focus meeting 10, Bioaerosols__ (2017) Novel Insights into the size distributions of bioaerosols.

-__Bioaerosol, microbiome & lung disease symposium__ (2017) Utrecht University, Bilthoven- Rapid monitoring of bioaerosols in Urban, Agricultural and Industrial Environments.
+__Bioaerosol, microbiome & lung disease symposium__ (2017) Utrecht University, Rapid monitoring of bioaerosols in Urban, Agricultural and Industrial Environments.

 __BAS annual meeting__ (2016) Birmingham.
 Efficient and Rapid Recovery of bioaerosol DNA From the Air.